conseilgouz/cg_like_ajax_j4/README.md

 # cg_like_ajax_j4
 CG Like - Ajax Plugin

-Work with cg Like J4
+Work with CG Like J4